Carbowix/rockstar-newswire/README.md

 # rockstar-newswire
-Bring Rockstar [newswire](https://www.rockstargames.com/newswire) feed to your discord server.
+A lightweight Rockstar [newswire](https://www.rockstargames.com/newswire) tracker to bring latest news to your platform.

+Currently supports discord [webhooks](https://support.discordapp.com/hc/en-us/articles/228383668-Intro-to-Webhooks) and you can easily change it to return URL for to be used on any other platform.

 ## Install
 - Install the required Node packages via `npm i` or `yarn install`